marcusgia2505/classEx_doc/docs/Programming.rst

 	/* numeric variable */
 	$endowment = 10;

-	/* string variable with a varialble */
+	/* string variable with a variable */
 	$info = "Your endowment is ".$endowment."
 Euros.";

 	/* array */